 Assistant Professor of Political Science

-Matthew Cawvey earned his B.S. degree with a double major in journalism and political science at Olivet Nazarene University, a Christian school in Illinois.
-Soon afterward, he entered the political science Ph.D. program at the University of Illinois, studying public opinion in the United States and around the world.
-Before teaching political science classes at Erskine, he taught for a year at Oklahoma State University and worked as a public opinion researcher at the University of North Carolina at Charlotte.
+Dr. Cawvey earned his B.S. degree with a double major in Journalism and Political Science at Olivet Nazarene University, a Christian school in Illinois.
+Soon afterward, he entered the Political Science Ph.D. program at the University of Illinois, studying public opinion in the United States and around the world.
+Before coming to Erskine, he taught for a year at Oklahoma State University and worked as a public opinion researcher at the University of North Carolina at Charlotte.

 - “Introverted and Closed-Minded: The Psychological Roots of Support for Autocracy in Latin America.”
 Journal of Politics in Latin America.
 Forthcoming.
 With Paula Armendáriz Miranda.

 - “Who Sees Corruption?
 The Bases of Mass Perceptions of Political Corruption in Latin America.”
 Journal of Politics in Latin America.
 2019.
 With Damarys Canache, Matthew Hayes, and Jeffery J. Mondak.